Data protection and cyber security

 High priority is also given to data protection and cyber security.
 It is our aim to not only protect our clients from cyber risks but also Munich Re Group itself.
 For us, it is crucially important to protect the personal data of our employees and clients, the information of our business and sales partners, and our own company secrets.
 Ultimately, we are committed to being a competent and trustworthy business partner, so much so that we have anchored this principle in our Code of Conduct

-Responsible handling of artificial intelligence and big data
+Responsible handling of artificial intelligence (AI) and big data

 Artificial intelligence and big data will play a central role in the insurance industry in future, whether in product design, underwriting, claims management, or in internal accounting processes.
 Liability issues are changing through the use of AI in insured products and services, for example with autonomous driving or in the field of medicine.
 Ethical principles are essential when using new data-based algorithms in order to protect the rights of our clients.
 Under the guiding principle of “Responsible Artificial Intelligence”, Munich Re is currently devising a strategy based on the four “ethics guidelines for trustworthy AI”.

 - Respect for human autonomy

 - Prevention of harm